This post may contain affiliate links. You can view our affiliate disclosure here.

 The Goal

 This drill will help you to stop flicking/releasing the club before impact.
+It will help you develop the feel for proper chipping: keeping your wrists hinged slightly through impact.

 The drill can be repeated until you feel comfortable with the motion.